M1-CHPS/glhpc/docs/lab2.md

 #### a) Write a `Makefile` that:

 - Compiles `main.c`, `image.c`, `parser.c` and `transformation.c` using `gcc`
-- Produces a binary named `mystransform` at the root of the project
+- Produces a binary named `mytransform` at the root of the project
 - Exposes a `clean` target that removes compiled artifacts
     - This includes any `.o`, `.so`, `.out`, as well as the `mytransform` binary
 - You should link to the math standard library by using the `-lm` compilation flag

 !!!
 Danger
-    The output binary **must** be named `mystransform`, or later parts of the lab may not work correctly.
+    The output binary **must** be named `mytransform`, or later parts of the lab may not work correctly.

 #### b) Define a `CFLAGS` variable inside the `Makefile`